OlekDesign/orokai/README.md

 ### UI & UX Enhancements (Latest)
 - **My NFT Page & Modal Refinements**:
   - Optimized the NFT minting flow with improved button layouts and a new "Nevermind" cancel action.
-  - Refined description text for better clarity on the link between NFTs and affiliate tree transfers.
+  - Refined description texts for both minted and non-minted states for better clarity on NFT rights and transfers.
   - Switched to an elegant `text-muted-foreground` aesthetic for descriptive content.
 - **Input Styling Refinement**: Updated global input components with themed backgrounds and better hover states.
 - **Investments Page Layout**: Optimized vertical spacing on the investments page for a more compact and readable form.